gigawhitlocks/emacs-configs/readme.md

 ### gptel provides basic features and functions for sending buffers etc to LLMs and for chats

+I have the default set to Ollama because I do not like the idea of accidentally sending my code off to some third party API accidentally through a keybinding.
+This way I can switch to the expensive third parties manually when I want to, but if I accidentally press buttons, nothing happens.

 ```emacs-lisp
 (use-package gptel
   :config